To celebrate the Christmas period our travel experts celebrate the Christmas holiday’s with these unusual Christmas traditions from around the world.

 Austria

 Have you heard the legend of Krampus?
-He is said to be the evil accomplice of St. Nicholas who wanders the streets in search of badly behaved children.
+He is said to be the evil accomplice of St. Nicholas who wanders the streets in search of naughty children.
 Throughout December, Austrians all over the country will often don terrifying masks and pull pranks to scare adults and children alike.
 There is even a Krampus festival held every year in Vienna.

 Norway